erdcss/AI-PROGRES/replit.md

 The system can now automatically transfer any Trendyol product to your Shopify store with proper formatting, pricing, and inventory management.

-## Current Status: READY FOR PRODUCTION
+## Current Status: READY FOR DEPLOYMENT

-The advanced memory system with Shopify integration is fully operational:
+The complete e-commerce automation system is ready for deployment:
-- Trendyol product extraction working perfectly
+- Trendyol product extraction with AI enhancement
-- Shopify API authentication successful
+- Shopify API integration with real-time sync
-- Real-time product creation capability active
+- Telegram notifications for all operations
+- Email Z reports with SendGrid/Gmail dual system
+- PostgreSQL database with comprehensive data storage
-- 15% profit margin automatically applied
+- Automatic 15% profit margin application
-- Variant-specific inventory tracking ready
+- Variant-specific inventory tracking
-- "Black shoe size 35 stock depletion" scenario fully supported
+- Full memory system with monitoring capabilities

 ## LIVE TEST COMPLETED SUCCESSFULLY